Language

 Face matching here refers to face verification that is performed on a 1:1 basis.
 It’s when you have an ID document and a selfie of a person, and your goal is to confirm that it is the same person in the two photos.

-On the other hand, face recognition involves identifying a specific individual within a database using a single photo.
-If you need an alternative term for face recognition, then it’d be “face search” or “face identification.”
+On the other hand, facial recognition involves identifying a specific individual within a database using a single photo.
+If you need an alternative term for face recognition, then it’d be “face search” or “face identification.

 💡The field of biometrics is rich in technologies, techniques, and corresponding terms.
 We’ve even published an explainer to help you understand the differences between the most widespread items.

-What is a face recognition algorithm like in identity verification?
+What is a facial recognition algorithm like in identity verification?

-A basic face recognition flow includes three major steps: detection, analysis, and comparison.
+In IDV, a basic face recognition flow is pretty much the same.
+It is based on three major steps: detection, analysis, and comparison.
 Ideally, there should be one more: image quality assessment.

-1. Detection: The system identifies the presence of a face in an image or a video using algorithms that can detect facial features—also known as landmarks—such as eyes, nose, and lip corners.
+1. Detection: The system identifies the presence of a face in an image or a video using algorithms that can detect facial features, such as eyes, nose, and lip corners.
 Once the face is detected, the algorithm fetches an image of it for further processing.

 2. Quality assessment: Advanced identity verification solutions recommend implementing this step to enhance the reliability of face recognition.
 Image assessment ensures the image meets specified quality standards, and there are no occlusions like face masks or glasses.
 Still, this step may be omitted if the image quality is assured, such as when photos are taken by staff in a controlled environment rather than being submitted by users online.